Potassium Sorbate - Stabilizer for Backsweetening

 Mead or wine made with our DIY kits will often finish semi-dry (meaning there's not a ton of residual sweetness in the finished product).
 Try back sweetening, a technique that uses Potassium Sorbate for brewing mead that's sweeter.

-After fermentation is complete, Potassium Sorbate (a yeast growth inhibitor) is added to the carboy.
-This stabilizes the beverage so you can then add sweeteners like honey, maple syrup or fruit concentrates to the carboy.
+After fermentation is complete, Potassium Sorbate (a yeast growth inhibitor) & Potassium Metabisulfite (sterilant) is added to the carboy.
+Together, they stabilize the beverage so you can then add sweeteners like honey, maple syrup or fruit concentrates to the carboy.
 Potassium Sorbate prevents the yeast from re-fermenting in the presence of added sugars - so the sweetness remains in the finished product instead of being converted into alcohol!

-Potassium Sorbate is often used in combination with a Campden Tablet (sterilant).
+Potassium Sorbate is used in combination with a Campden Tablet (Sodium Metabisulfite) or Potassium Metabisulfite.

 Back sweetening mead?
 Try our mead backsweetening kit